djaus2/iotbluetoothserial/README.md

 The Arduino serial loopback Sketch.

 The Arduino device requires a Bluetooth adapter connected to pins 0 and 1 as the code uses the Serial class.
-I used a Sparkfun Sparkfun Bluetooth Mate Gold as in  Windows-10-IoT-Windows-Remote-Arduino-and-Universal-Windows-Platform (See http://embedded101.com/Blogs/David-Jones/entryid/636/Windows-10-IoT-Windows-Remote-Arduino-and-Universal-Windows-Platform-Apps)
+I used a Sparkfun Bluetooth Mate Gold as in  Windows-10-IoT-Windows-Remote-Arduino-and-Universal-Windows-Platform (See http://embedded101.com/Blogs/David-Jones/entryid/636/Windows-10-IoT-Windows-Remote-Arduino-and-Universal-Windows-Platform-Apps)

 Note: This IS NOT a Windows Remote Arduino activity.+